Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 To break it down:

-When all treatment types were combined, the overall effect size increased slightly to r = .336, with emotional relief occurring faster than observable behavioral change.
+When all treatment types were combined, the overall effect size increased slightly to r = .336, with emotional relief arriving faster than observable behavioral change.

-Both approaches are effective independently, and the strongest outcomes occur when they are combined (see references below).
+Both approaches work independently.
+However, the strongest outcomes happen when you combine them (see references below).

 Skills Training